The 8 Best AI Tools and Software for Project Managers

 So I’m going to pick out some of the very best AI tools for project managers for several different use cases so that you can improve your team’s workflow and performance.

-1. Stepsize AI – Your AI project companion
+1. Stepsize AI – Your AI reporting companion

-In a nutshell, Stepsize AI is the AI companion that keeps track of everything that happens around you.
-It gives you one, powerful update from all your tools, and can answer any question about your projects or activities.
+In a nutshell, Stepsize AI is the AI companion that keeps track of software development progress.
+It gives you one, powerful progress report based on all the activity in your issue tracker.
+Right now, it works with Jira and Linear.

-My view: I may be biased, but Stepsize AI is the most sophisticated AI in this list, and can be transformative for project teams.
+My view: I may be biased, but Stepsize AI is the most sophisticated AI in this list, and offers spooky accurate reports you can use for Sprints, Kanban processes and more Agile methodologies without lifting a finger.
 It can pick up the context and nuances of projects and deliver insights that extend far beyond tasks large language models (LLMs) usually complete.
 Where other tools simply summarise or generate, Stepsize AI contextualises, remembers and analyses.

 Try out Stepsize AI here.